 This Statement has been prepared in compliance with the Pensions Act 1995, the Pensions Act 2004, and the Occupational Pension Schemes (Investment) Regulations 2005.
 The Trustee will review this Statement at least once every three years and without delay after any significant change in investment policy.
 Any change to this Statement will only be made after having obtained and considered the written advice of someone who the Trustee reasonably believes to be qualified by their ability and practical experience of financial matters and to have the appropriate knowledge and experience of the management of pension scheme investments.

-Signed by CBI Pension Trustee Limited as Trustee of the CBI Retirement Benefits Plan portfolio turnover or turnover range.
+For and on behalf of CBI Pension Trustee Limited as Trustee of the CBI Retirement Benefits Plan

-September 20
+September 2024